Budapest Gestalt Institute

 She started studying Gestalt therapy in the 2000s, and the introduction of Gestalt Therapy Training to Hungary is largely linked to her name.
 She was also a founding member and president of the Hungarian Gestalt Association.
 Her professional publications can be read in the journal Psychotherapy, of which he was a member of the editorial board until his death in 2020.

-Professional staff of the Norwegian Gestalt Institute (Norsk Gestalt Institute)
+International guest trainers – in cooperation with the Norwegian Gestalt Institute (Norsk Gestalt Institute)

 The professionals working at the Institute are Gestalt therapists accredited by EAGT (European Association for Gestalt Therapy) and EAP (European Association for Psychotherapy), as well as trained therapist teachers and supervisors.